Our Man Flint: Cultural legacy

 The distinctive ringtone of Cramden's "presidential hotline" telephone, created by the composer of the film's soundtrack Jerry Goldsmith, was re-used in the films Hudson Hawk and in the Seattle children's television program The J.P.
 Patches Show.
-Popular Los Angeles KIIS-FM disc jockey Rick Dees used the sound effect as the "hotline" phone sound whenever the station manager would call and yell at him during his 1980s and 1990s shows.
-A similar ringtone was used in Austin Powers: International Man of Mystery, clearly as a "nod and a wink" to the Flint films.
+Los Angeles KIIS-FM disc jockey Rick Dees used the sound effect as the "hotline" phone sound whenever the station manager would call and yell at him during his 1980s and 1990s shows.
+A similar ringtone was used in Austin Powers: International Man of Mystery, clearly as a sly reference to the Flint films.

 Hanna-Barbara's 1966 animated film The Man Called Flintstone includes nods to the Our Man Flint, especially on the theatrical poster.

 A 1965 novelization of the film by Jack Pearl includes much material not seen on the screen that may have been taken from an earlier screenplay draft.

-The name Hans Gruber was reused in two later films, Re-Animator and Die Hard.
+The name Hans Gruber was later reused in two unrelated films, Re-Animator (1985) and Die Hard (1988).

 Clips of audio from the film are sampled in The Desert Sessions song "Sugar Rush" on the album Volumes 3 & 4.